yureek/S-HealthStack.github.io/pages/documentation/study management/publishing-a-survey.md

    > This feature has not been implemented in the alpha version (v0.9).
 7. Click **Publish**.

-> Once published, surveys cannot be modified in Healthcare Research Hub v0.9.
+> Once published, surveys cannot be modified in Samsung Health Stack v0.9.